Robert H. Frank: Positional arms race

 This theory is an analytical examination of the socioeconomic concept of keeping up with the Joneses and conspicuous consumption.
 His book Choosing the Right Pond discusses the importance of status, and how much people pay for status.
 Frank argues that the race for status is bad for society as a whole, as there cannot be improvement in overall status available, because every time person A rises above person B, the sum of their status remains the same.
 The only thing that changes is which person is where in the hierarchy.

 He reasons that this race for status explains partly why increases in wealth do not increase well-being, or do not increase it much.
 According to Frank, if most earnings are spent on pursuing status, there will not be much improvement in intrinsic quality of life.

 Winner take all

-In his book The Winner-Take-All Society, he discusses the contemporary trend toward concentration of wealth.
-He argues that more and more of the current economy and other institutions are moving toward a state where very few winners take very much, while the rest are left with little.
-He attributes this, in part, to the modern structure of markets and technology.
+In their book The Winner-Take-All Society, Frank and Philip J. Cook discuss the contemporary trend toward concentration of wealth.
+They argue that more and more of the current economy and other institutions are moving toward a state where very few winners take very much, while the rest are left with little.
+They attributes this, in part, to the modern structure of markets and technology.